Mitch Kuhn Mitch Kuhn

 Assistant Director

-Hillary manages general operations and development at The Cabin, which includes fundraising campaign oversight, membership management, all financial systems including accounting, budgeting, and reporting, and serving as backup to the Executive Director.
-She holds a BA in English, a BS in Accounting, and an MFA in Writing.
+Hillary B. is The Cabin’s Assistant Director.
+Her key duties include operations leadership, oversight of the development team, and all financial management including accounting, budgeting, reporting, and serving as back up to the Executive Director.
+She holds a BA in English, a BS in Accounting, an MFA in Writing, and has been on staff at The Cabin since 2014.

 Read More